-A leader may participate in a Relaxed tier tournament for which he or she is responsible only if there is a second leader present.
+A leader may participate as a player in a Relaxed tier tournament for which he or she is responsible only if there is a second leader present.
 The second leader must be announced at the beginning of the tournament and is responsible for all rulings for games in which the first leader is playing.
 If two leaders play one another, the marshal is responsible for any rulings during the game.

-During Formal and Premier tier tournaments, leaders cannot participate.
-Leaders for Formal and Premier tournaments are expected to commit their full attention to organizing and overseeing the event.
+During Formal and Premier tier tournaments, leaders cannot participate as a player.
+Leaders for Formal and Premier tournaments are expected to commit their full attention to overseeing the event.